Discovery of the Relativistic Schr\"odinger Equation: Introduction

-A traditional story of the discovery of a wave equation -- \textquotedblleft rumor has it\textquotedblright -- goes this way \cite{Bloch1976}, \cite{Gribbin2012}, \cite{Moore1989}: Early in November 1925, Peter Debye, at the ETH, \footnote{Swiss Federal Institute of Technology in Z\"{u}rich.} asked Schr\"{o}dinger to prepare a talk for the Z\"{u} rich physicists about de Broglie's work just published in\textit{\ Annales de Physique.} The date on which this particular colloquium took place has not been recorded, but it must have been in late November or early December, before the end of the academic term \cite{Gribbin2012}, \cite{Mehra1987}.
-According to Felix Bloch \cite {Bloch1976}, at the end of Schr\"{o}dinger's talk, Debye casually remarked that (de Broglie's) way of talking was rather childish and someone had to think about an equation for these (de Broglie's) \textquotedblleft matter waves\textquotedblright .
+A traditional story of the discovery of Schr\"{o}dinger's wave equation -- \textquotedblleft rumor has it\textquotedblright -- goes this way \cite{Bloch1976}, \cite{Gribbin2012}, \cite{Moore1989}: In early November 1925, Peter Debye, at the ETH, \footnote{Swiss Federal Institute of Technology in Z\"{u}rich.} asked Schr\"{o}dinger to prepare a talk for the Z\"{u} rich physicists about de Broglie's work just published in\textit{\ Annales de Physique.} The date on which this particular colloquium took place has not been recorded, but it must have been in late November or early December, before the end of the academic term \cite{Gribbin2012}, \cite{Mehra1987}.
+According to Felix Bloch \cite{Bloch1976}, \footnote{An alternative recollection is due to Kapitza \cite{Kapitza1980}.} at the end of Schr\"{o}dinger's talk, Debye casually remarked that (de Broglie's) way of talking was rather childish and someone had to think about an equation for these (de Broglie's) `matter waves'.
 As a student of Sommerfeld, Debye had learned that to deal properly with waves, one had to have a wave equation.
 Indeed, at his second talk, just a few weeks later, Schr\"{o}dinger mentioned: \textquotedblleft My colleague Debye suggested that one should have a wave equation; well, I have found one!\textquotedblright